-(2) 1Should the doctoral candidate fail or refuse to comply with a request from the dean with respect to the doctoral procedure, without providing acceptable reason to the faculty board, or if the doctoral candidate fails to submit the revised version of a dissertation without providing good reason within a period of twelve months after a positively assessed scientific defense, the doctoral procedure will be discontinued through a written declaration from the faculty board.
+(2) 1Should the doctoral candidate fail or refuse to comply with a request from the dean with respect to the doctoral procedure without providing acceptable reason to the faculty board, or if the doctoral candidate fails to submit the revised version of a dissertation in the prescribed format without providing good reason within a period of twelve months after a positively assessed scientific defense, the doctoral procedure will be discontinued by decision of the faculty board.
 2The same also applies if, after a written opinion from a reviewer has been submitted, the doctoral candidate states that they do not wish to continue the doctoral procedure.

 (4) 1The dean must issue, substantiate and provide the notifications including an instruction concerning the right to an appeal in writing.
 2The Executive Board is to be notified.

-In order to foster international cooperation, the faculty may carry out a joint doctoral procedure with foreign universities or comparable educational institutions.
+(1) In order to foster international cooperation, the faculty may conduct a joint doctoral procedure with foreign universities or comparable educational institutions.

-(3) It must be ensured that the acquired degree can be held in the country in which the university or comparable educational institution has its seat, and with which the contractual provision is to be concluded.
+(3) It must be ensured that the acquired degree can be held in the country where the foreign university or comparable educational institution with which the contract is to be concluded is located.

 (5) Apart from the chair of the doctoral committee, each university or comparable educational institution should employ the same number of reviewers to assess the joint doctorate.

-(6) The doctoral documents are retained by the university or comparable educational institution where the oral doctoral performance takes place; the other university or comparable educational institution will also receive a copy.
+(6) The doctoral documents are retained by the university or comparable educational institution where the oral defense takes place; the other university or comparable educational institution will also receive a copy.

-(7) A bilingual doctoral certificate, referring to the joint doctoral procedure and stating the doctoral degree to be held in the respective country, from the university or comparable educational institution at which the scientific defense took place, will be awarded and signed and sealed by both universities or comparable educational institutions.
+(7) A bilingual doctoral certificate referring to the joint doctoral procedure and stating the doctoral degree to be held in the respective country will be issued by the university or comparable educational institution where the scientific defense took place, and signed and sealed by both universities or comparable educational institutions.

 (1) 1At the request of a faculty, Technische Universität Berlin may award, by decision of the Academic Senate, the following academic degrees in recognition of outstanding academic merit pertaining to one of its functions: Dr.-Ing.
 E. h.
 (Honorary Doctor of Engineering Sciences), Dr. rer. nat. h. c.
 (Honorary Doctor of Natural Sciences), Dr. phil. h. c.
 (Honorary Doctor of Philosophy) and Dr. rer. oec. h. c.
 (Honorary Doctor of Economics).
-2The person being awarded the degree may not be an active member of Technische Universität Berlin.
+2The recipients may not be a member of Technische Universität Berlin.

-(4) An additional conferral of the academic honorary degree according to subsection 1 is only possible if a previous conferral has been made by another university and for other reasons.
+(4) An additional conferral of an academic honorary degree according to subsection 1 is only possible if a previous conferral was made by another university and for other reasons.

-(5) The honorary doctorate is awarded by presenting the certificate, signed by the president and the dean, bearing the seal of Technische Universität Berlin and stating the merits of the doctorate holder.
+(5) The honorary doctorate is awarded by presenting the certificate, which is signed by the president and the dean, bears the seal of Technische Universität Berlin and states the merits of the doctorate holder.

 (6) All German-speaking universities will be notified of the conferral of the degree by the Executive Board of Technische Universität Berlin.

-(1) These Regulations shall enter into force on the day after the publication in the Official Gazette of Technische Universität Berlin.
+(1) This bylaw takes effect the day following its publication in the Official Gazette of Technische Universität Berlin.